This release of the Python agent includes an implementation for w3c trace context, support for uvloop, and various bug fixes.

 Known Issues and Workarounds

-If a .NET agent is initiating traces as the root service, do not upgrade your downstream Python New Relic agents to this agent release.
+- If a .NET agent is initiating distributed traces as the root service, you must update that .NET agent to version 8.24 or later before upgrading your downstream New Relic Python agents to this agent release.